Carsten Höller and The Art of Fun

 Giant red rotating mushroom sculptures hang upside down from a ceiling of a gallery space.

-Soma was sacred ritual practised in ancient times.
+Soma was a sacred ritual practiced in ancient times.
 It is thought that it involved the taking of a psychedelic plant to achieve higher states.

-The main part of the installation was a 2 groups of Reindeer, they were kept apart by a large fence running down the middle there were 6 on one side and 6 on the other.
+This large installation piece, contained 2 groups of Reindeer, they were kept apart by a large fence running down the middle, there were 6 on one side and 6 on the other.

-As in a scientific test which you have a control group, which is fed a placebo.
-One group of reindeer were fed normal food and mushrooms, and other group was fed there normal feed and mushrooms of a psychedelic variety.
-The mushrom used were “fly agaric” the are large Red mushrooms with white dots on them, Reindeer eat these in the wild.
+As in a scientific test, one group of Reindeer were fed normal food and mushrooms, the other group were fed their normal feed with mushrooms of a psychedelic variety.
+The mushrooms used were “fly agaric” they are the large red mushrooms with white dots on them, Reindeer actually eat these in the wild.

 The reindeer’s urine was collected and stored.
-Guests were invited to stay over night, there were unlocked fridges that contained the urine and mushrooms they were not labled.
+Guests were invited to stay overnight in a sleeping area on a raised platform.
+In one part of the exhibition, there were unlocked fridges that contained the urine and mushrooms.
+They were not labeled as to what might be hallucinogenic and what might not be.
 Guests were free to drink the urine or eat the mushrooms.
-Though there was no instruction to do so
+Though there was no instruction to do so.

-There was no questionnaire for the visitor to fill in post experience.
-The work was about the personal experience of the participator in the Piece.
+There was no questionnaire for the visitor to fill in post-experience, as the work was about the personal experience of the participator in the Piece.